-- 2.20 We have reciprocal arrangements with a number of countries, under which Radio Amateurs from each country may operate in the others.
-These arrangements are contained in two CEPT Recommendations T/R 61-019 (which covers temporary operation in another country) and T/R 61-0210 (which covers longer-term operation in another country).
+- 2.20 Please refer also to the guidance on Clause 16, below. - 2.21 We have reciprocal arrangements with a number of countries, under which Radio Amateurs from each country may operate in the others.
+These arrangements are contained in two CEPT Recommendations: T/R 61-019 (which covers temporary operation in another country) and T/R 61-0210 (which covers longer-term operation in another country).
 The two Recommendations list the countries to which they apply.
-As explained below, we also have bilateral agreements with some other countries. - 2.21 Operation in any other country (including its territorial seas) remains subject to applicable regulation in that country.
+As explained below, we also have bilateral agreements with some other countries. - 2.22 Operation in any other country (including its territorial seas) remains subject to applicable regulation in that country.